-- 1. Verify that all nodes are available as candidate nodes before you run this recovery procedure.
+1. Verify that all nodes are available as candidate nodes before you run this recovery procedure.
 You must remove errors 550 or 578 to put the node in candidate state.
-For all nodes that display these errors, perform the following steps: - a.
-Point your browser to the service IP address of one of the nodes, for example, https://node_service_ip_address/service/. - b.
+For all nodes that display these errors, perform the following steps:

+- a.
+Point your browser to the service IP address of one of the nodes, for example, https://node\service\ip\address/service/. - b.
 Log on to the service assistant. - c.
-From the Home page, put the node into service state if it is not already in that state. - d.
-Select Manage System.
+From the System page, put the node into service state if it is not already in that state. - d.
+Select Manage System. - e.

-- e.
 Click Remove System Data. - f.
 Confirm that you want to remove the system data when prompted. - g.
 Exit service state from the Home page.
 The 550 or 578 errors are removed, and the node appears as a candidate node. - h.
 Remove the system data for the other nodes that display a 550 or a 578 error.

-- All nodes previously in this system must have a node status of Candidate and have no errors listed against them.
-For situations that have more than one control enclosure, you must perform this step for the nodes in each control enclosure.
-The service assistant shows only the nodes in the same control enclosure and not those nodes in the control enclosures that are attached using Fibre Channel. - Note: A node that is powered off might not show up in this list of nodes for the system.
-Diagnose hardware problems directly on the node using the service assistant IP address and by physically verifying the LEDs for the hardware components. - 2.
-Verify that all nodes are available as candidate nodes with blank system fields.
+All nodes previously in this system must have a node status of Candidate and have no errors listed against them.

+Note: A node that is powered off might not show up in this list of nodes for the system.
+Diagnose hardware problems directly on the node using the service assistant IP address and by physically verifying the LEDs for the hardware components.

+- 2. Verify that all nodes are available as candidate nodes with blank system fields.
 Perform the following steps on one node in each control enclosure: - a.
 Connect to the service assistant on either of the nodes in the control enclosure. - b.
-Select Configure Enclosure.
+Select Configure Enclosure. - c.

-- c.
 Select the Reset the system ID option.
 Do not make any other changes on the panel. - d.
 Click Modify to make the changes. - 3.
 Use the initialization tool that is available on the USB key to initialize the system with the IP address.
-Go to "Using the initialization tool" on page 29. - 4.
+Go to "Using the initialization tool" on page 34. - 4.
 In a supported browser, enter the IP address that you used to initialize the system and the default superuser password (passw0rd). - 5.
 At this point the setup wizard is shown.
 Be aware of the following items: - a.
 Accept the license agreements. - b.
 Set the values for the system name, date and time settings, and the system licensing.
 The original settings are restored during the configuration restore process. - c.
 Verify the hardware.
 Only the control enclosure on which the clustered system was created and directly attached expansion enclosures are displayed.
 Any other control enclosures and expansion enclosures in other I/O groups will be added to the system in step 6. - d.
 On the Configure Storage panel, deselect Yes, automatically configure internal storage now.
 Any internal storage configuration is recovered after the system is restored. - 6.
 For configurations with more than one I/O group, if a new system is created on which the configuration data is to be restored, add the rest of the control enclosures into the clustered system. - a.
-From the management GUI, go to Home > Manage Device. - b.
-Select the system name in the tree. - c.
-Go to Actions > Add Enclosures > Control and Expansions - d.
+From the management GUI, select Monitoring > System Details. - b.
+Select the system name in the tree.

+c.
+Go to Actions > Add Enclosures > Control and Expansions

+- d.
 Continue to follow the on-screen instructions to add the control enclosures.
 Decline the offer to configure storage for the new enclosures when asked if you want to do so. - 7.
-From the management GUI, click User Management > Users to set up your system and configure an SSH key for the superuser.
+From the management GUI, click Access > Users to set up your system and configure an SSH key for the superuser.
 This allows access to the CLI. - 8.
-Using the command-line interface, issue the following command to log on to the system: - plink -i ssh_private_key_file superuser@cluster_ip where ssh_private_key_file is the name of the SSH private key file for the superuser and cluster_ip is the IP address or DNS name of the system for which you want to restore the configuration.
+Using the command-line interface, issue the following command to log on to the system: